 Shut Up, Hannibal!: Pulled off on many occasions but it is most sweet with Jade after Shendu's first major defeat.

 Shendu: "I will have my revenge, even if it takes another nine hundred years!"
 Jade: "Tch.
 No Rat means you're just a statue.
-And no dog means, you'renotimmortal.
+And no dog means, (as the Dragon Talisman in her hand glows)you'renot evenimmortal.

 The Slow Path: How the Enforcers get back home after being stranded in the past at the end of "Through The Rabbit Hole.